LastAncientOne/Data-Science/README.md

   6. Caffe
   7. Apache Spark
   8. Chainer
+### Underfitting and Overfitting
+#### Underfitting
+  1. Underfitting - both the training and test error are larger.
+  2. A model suffering from underfitting will have high bias.
+#### Overfitting
+  1. Overfitting - the gap between training and test error is larger.
+  2. Overfitting - the training error is smaller than test error.
+  4. Overfitting - the larger hypothesis space, there is a higher tendancy for the model to overfit the training dataset.
+  5. A model suffering from overfitting will have high variance.
 ### &#x1F535; Learning to improve the Model or Prediction
   - Improve the "Accuracy" of Machine Learning Model
   1. Add More Data